Jeiwan/uniswapv3-book/content/docs/milestone_3/slippage-protection.md

 ```

 `amount0Min` and `amount1Min` are the amounts that are calculated based on slippage tolerance.
 They must be smaller than
-the desired amounts, with the gap set by the slippage tolerance setting.
+the desired amounts, with the gap controlled by the slippage tolerance setting.
 Liquidity provider expect to provide amounts
 not smaller than `amount0Min` and `amount1Min`.

 Next, we calculate $\sqrt{P_{lower}}$, $\sqrt{P_{upper}}$, and liquidity: